 You must differentiate the current issue in your relationship from your view of your relationship overall.
 What you think, even to yourself, significantly impacts how you treat your partner.

 Once you focus on your partner’s negative qualities, you forget about all of the traits you admire.
 You may take the innocent victim stance or feel righteous indignation.
 Either of those set a trap for yourself.
 As you swim in the sea of your negative thoughts, you will emotionally flood.

-“I never get appreciation for all that I do.”
+- “I never get any appreciation for all that I do.”

-When you are flooded, you cannot see your relationship or the problem clearly.
+When you are flooded, you cannot see your relationship or the problem.
 In fact, you’ll miss 50% of the goodness that’s there.
 3.

-By stopping these negative thoughts in their tracks, you can recognize that they are not entirely true and that you can change them to a more realistic picture of your relationship.
+By stopping these negative thoughts in their tracks, you can recognize that they are not entirely accurate and that you can change them to a more realistic picture of your relationship.

 Make an intentional effort to replace these negative thoughts with compassion, soothing, and empathizing ones.

 - “Don’t take this personally.
 You’re just overwhelmed right now.
 Calm down.
 Things will be okay.”